MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 :::image type="content" source="images/bap-configuration-8-i.png" alt-text="Diagram of basic audio profile configuration 8 I.":::

 The PC is connected to a single audio device that supports stereo render streams and mono capture streams.
-The device is capable of processing 1 channel of audio on a single CIS for a given direction.
+The device is capable of processing one channel of audio on a single CIS for a given direction.

 | Use Case | Windows Audio Settings | Bluetooth Controller Settings |
 |---|---|---|